masaiful/masaity/src/posts/linking-to-headings.md

 Now, what do we do about screen reader announcements?
 Having a repeated '#' announcements can be bad, because there is no context for what the link does.
 On this page, for instance, you would have five nonsensical '#' links.
 On the other hand, I think that any user might want to save or send the link.
 In that case, removing the announcement might remove useful functionality.

-I would probably opt to not announce the link.
+Having said that, I would probably opt to not announce the link.
 The extra announcements do not make sense if you list links.
-Moreover, in cases where I have a table of contents (e.g. in a docs site), there are explicit links, with context, available!
-The extra '#' would be very much an enhancement in that case, and something comparable is there.
+Moreover, in cases where I have a table of contents (e.g. in a docs site), there are already explicit links, with context, available!
+The extra '#' would be very much an enhancement in that case, and the [comparable experience](https://inclusivedesignprinciples.org/#provide-comparable-experience) seems there.

 ## In the wild

-(This section is a Work In Progress)

 Here are a few uses of this pattern that I spotted in the wild:

-- Github README rendering (shows only on hover, hides with aria-hidden)
-- CSS Tricks (always visible, always announced)
-- This blog (via markdown automation; always visible, aria-hidden)
+[Github README rendering](https://github.com/fpapado/fotis.xyz) shows a link only on hover, and hides the announcement with `aria-hidden="true"`.
+I am not a huge fan of that.
+Especially since READMEs are typically documentation and reference, I would think that making the link always visible would be more intuitive.

+{% MdImg
+  aspectRatio="6x4",
+  src="/img/posts/linking-headings-github.jpg",
+  alt=""
+%}{% endMdImg %}

+[CSS Tricks](https://css-tricks.com/2019-css-wishlist/) has the links always visible as '#' and always announced.
+They are placed at the beginning of headings, which keeps the alignment flush on the start.

+{% MdImg
+  aspectRatio="16x9",
+  position="left",
+  src="/img/posts/linking-headings-css-tricks.jpg",
+  alt=""
+%}{% endMdImg %}

+The [Inclusive Design Principles](https://inclusivedesignprinciples.org) website offers an explicit link for sections.
+For example, the "Provide Comparable Experience" section has a link "Link to Provide comparable experience" at the end.
+I like how direct it is, and the placement at the section seems distinct enough.
+I would definitely consider this for a site!

+{% MdImg
+  aspectRatio="6x4",
+  src="/img/posts/linking-headings-inclusive-design-principles.jpg",
+  alt=""
+%}{% endMdImg %}

+This blog uses markdown automation for these links.
+They are always visible as '#', and the announcements hidden with `aria-hidden="true"`.
+I am still split on this.
+I don't have a table of contents, and I am not sure if people would use it or find it weird.

 ## Final words